daugirdaskuprionis/ibm-technical-task/README.md

 ## Steps to run program

-1. Please use your own Google Vision API key and insert it into VisionKey.json file.
+1. Please use your own Google Vision API key and Mongo DB Atlas key.
 2. Open command-line interpreter, at the project directory run `npm install`.
 When modules installed, run `npm start`.
 3. In another command-line interpreter, at the project directory run `cd client`, then `npm install`.
 When modules installed, run `npm start`.
 - Production build run `npm run build` at client directory.